batenzar/https-certificate/README.md

 Note
 ---
+* You can use openssl from git bash, if you are windows user
-* DNS cannot be IP address and does not specify port
+* DNS is the domain name without specifying port (cannot be IP address)
 * Only Firefox trusts this certificate (Edge or Chrome 58+ will display SSL error "DLG_FLAGS_INVALID_CA" and "NET::ERR_CERT_AUTHORITY_INVALID" respectivly)

 Problem